Flowers Safe for Dogs: The Complete UK Guide

 What to do if your dog eats a flower

 If you suspect daffodil, foxglove, or bluebell ingestion: call a vet immediately.
-DO NOT WAIT.
+Do not wait.

 Animal PoisonLine: 01202 509000 (24 hours, 7 days a week)